Art Briles, Baylor assistants kept players' misbehavior under wraps, legal documents reveal

 On Jan.
 24, 2014, Elliott was convicted of raping Hernandez and was sentenced to the maximum 20 years in prison and a $10,000 fine.
 His trial would reveal accusations by three other women that he raped them and a conviction of misdemeanor physical assault of another.

-"The Athletics Department's unwillingness to crack down enabled Elliott to stay at Baylor and play football," the university's response says.
+"The Athletics Department's unwillingness to crack down enabled Elliott to stay at Baylor and play football," the regents' response says.

-The response to Shillinglaw's libel suit filed Thursday was on behalf of the three regents he had named as defendants -- Chairman Ron Murff, Cary Gray and David Harper -- who were represented by Houston attorney Rusty Hardin.
-It read less like a legal document and more like a narrative for Baylor's entire sexual assault saga, explaining why the regents had remained mostly silent but were pressured to release details of the evidence against Briles and the coaching staff in light of the groundswell of opposition to his firing -- widely seen this past fall during football games where people wore black T-shirts or carried black banners with the hashtag #CAB for "Coach Art Briles."
+The response to Shillinglaw's libel suit filed Thursday was on behalf of three regents he had named as defendants -- chairman Ron Murff, Cary Gray and David Harper -- who are represented by Houston attorney Rusty Hardin.
+Hardin said the regents felt compelled to defend themselves personally against the lawsuit by releasing the information, even though Hardin said it does expose the university even more in the defense of its six pending Title IX lawsuits, four of which include women who said they were raped by football players.
+The response reads less like a legal document and more like a narrative for Baylor's entire sexual assault saga, explaining why the regents had remained mostly silent but were pressured to release details of the evidence against Briles and the coaching staff in light of the groundswell of opposition to his firing -- widely seen this past fall at football games in which people wore black T-shirts or carried black banners with the hashtag #CAB for "Coach Art Briles."

-Tuesday's legal filing recounted a meeting that Baylor alumni and donors had with regents, who were unwilling to share more details of the investigation, citing privacy concerns.
-It stated that the regents tried to explain why they couldn't keep people whom they found responsible for Title IX failure because that would not uphold the "mission of the university."
-It quoted a donor as responding, "If you mention Baylor's mission one more time, I'm going to throw up. ...
+Thursday's legal filing recounts a meeting that Baylor alumni and donors had with regents, who were unwilling to share more details of the investigation, citing privacy concerns.
+It states that the regents tried to explain why they couldn't keep people whom they found responsible for Title IX failure because that would not uphold the "mission of the university."
+It quotes a donor as responding, "If you mention Baylor's mission one more time, I'm going to throw up. ...
 I was promised a national championship."

-The response noted that the regents could no longer "allow Coach Briles' supporters to continue polluting the record," and had a "right and a duty to set the record straight."
+The response notes that the regents could no longer "allow Coach Briles' supporters to continue polluting the record" and had a "right and a duty to set the record straight."